lucasconstantino/SassySkeleton/README.md

     $ git clone https://github.com/lucasconstantino/SassySkeleton.git sass

-If you are versioning your project, don't forget to remove the *sass/.git* directory, as it would leed to Git not watching your changes.
+If you are versioning your project, don't forget to remove the *sass/.git* directory, as it would lead Git not to see changes on Sass files as part of your project.
 You can do so by running the following command from your project's root:

     $ rm -Rf sass/.git